shogo24/shogo-portfolio/README.md

 ## 🌐 Overview

-This portfolio serves as a central hub for my software development work — featuring full-stack web apps, game development projects, and a built-in mini game.
+This portfolio serves as a central hub for my software development work.
+Featuring full-stack web apps, game development projects, and a built-in mini game.
 Designed with a dark teal glassmorphism aesthetic and fully responsive across all devices.

 ---